Cheap fun with kids

 A week at a lake resort is the best possible vacation for kids.

-Use search engines to find a resort you'll like: On the Congress of Minnesota Resorts web site, for example, I got eight possibilities when I ask for a housekeeping resort that's near a bicycle trail and has a playground, sandy swimming beach, recreation room, lodge and sauna.
+Use search engines to find a resort you'll like: On the Community of Minnesota Resorts website, for example, I get 41 possibilities when I ask for a resort with a beach, game room and children's activities.

-If you can't afford a week at a resort expect to pay $1,500 for a nice two-bedroom cabin for four at a good resort ask about partial weeks; many resorts allow short stays at the end of summer.
+If you can't afford a week at a resort, ask about partial weeks; many resorts allow short stays at the end of summer.

-If you can't afford a short stay, go camping.
+If you can't afford a short stay, go camping; many campgrounds are much like resorts.

 There's just something about kids and rocks.
 My kids have loved them ever since they could crawl, maybe because they were both so close to the ground.
 Even today, my tech-loving daughter is thrilled by ordinary pieces of basalt, not to mention quartz and agates.